Daniel Kiel

 About Professor Kiel

-In 2015, Prof. Kiel was awarded a Fulbright Fellowship to undertake comparative research on educational disparities in South Africa and was hosted during his months there at the University of the Free State.
 Prior to entering teaching, Prof. Kiel worked in private practice doing civil litigation at firms in Boston and Memphis.
 While in practice, he also represented criminal defendants in post-conviction matters at both the Sixth Circuit Court of Appeals and the Tennessee Court of Criminal Appeals.
 Prof. Kiel serves on the boards of Facing History and Ourselves and Just City, and was a founding steering committee member of Common Ground Memphis.
-On campus, he serves as a reviewer for the annual book award presented by the Benjamin Hooks Institute of Social Change.
+On campus, he has served as an associate director of the Benjamin Hooks Institute of Social Change.

 Education